-People often confuse anthropomorphism vs personification because they both play a similar role in assigning human characteristics to non-human entities.
+People often confuse anthropomorphism vs. personification because they both play a similar role in assigning human characteristics to nonhuman entities.
 While both of these literary devices breathe life into literature, they serve different purposes and often appear in distinct contexts.

+Anthropomorphism endows animals or objects with human-like traits to create characters that act like humans, as seen in many children’s stories where animals speak or behave like people.
+This technique builds on the concept of literal transformation, giving life to characters that can think, feel, and express emotions just like a person might.
 Personification, on the other hand, is more abstract.
 It metaphorically assigns human characteristics to inanimate objects or concepts.
 Poetry and literature frequently use this device to express ideas or evoke imagery.
-A classic example might be describing a storm as “angry,” imbuing it with human emotion to enhance the reader’s experience.
-Personification presents the idea of human emotion or action in a way that readers can relate to, ultimately enriching the narrative.
+A classic example might be describing a storm as “angry,” infusing it with human emotion to enhance the reader’s experience.
+Personification presents the idea of human emotion or action in a way that readers can relate to, ultimately enriching the narrative.Both devices play significant roles in literature by providing unique ways to convey themes and evoke reactions from readers.
+When authors choose anthropomorphism or personification, they open avenues for interpretation, stimulating deeper expression and connection through their storytelling.

 Understanding Anthropomorphism